MicrosoftDocs/azure-aks-docs/articles/aks/upgrade-aks-ipam-and-dataplane.md

 > [!WARNING]
 > If using a custom azure-ip-masq-agent config to include additional IP ranges that should not SNAT packets from pods, upgrading to Azure CNI Overlay can break connectivity to these ranges.
 Pod IPs from the overlay space will not be reachable by anything outside the cluster nodes.
 > Additionally, for sufficiently old clusters there might be a ConfigMap left over from a previous version of azure-ip-masq-agent.
-If this ConfigMap, named `azure-ip-masq-agent-config`, exists and is not intentionally in-place it should be deleted before running the update command.
+If this ConfigMap, named `azure-ip-masq-agent-config`, exists and isn't intentionally in-place it should be deleted before running the update command.
 > If not using a custom ip-masq-agent config, only the `azure-ip-masq-agent-config-reconciled` ConfigMap should exist with respect to Azure ip-masq-agent ConfigMaps and this will be updated automatically during the upgrade process.

 The upgrade process triggers each node pool to be re-imaged simultaneously.
 Upgrading each node pool separately to Overlay isn't supported.
 Any disruptions to cluster networking are similar to a node image upgrade or Kubernetes version upgrade where each node in a node pool is re-imaged.